krakintgithub/main/roadmap/Readme.md

 - Look for project incubators that would help Krakint take-off - done
 - Deploy the miner - done
 - Setup the chat or the communication channels for the community - done
+- Register the miner with the Canadian patent office (or US office if Canadian one is unreasonable) - when the group miner is done - WILLL NOT BE DONE (change of plans).